solarwind101/private-ip-address-inference-in-nat/README.md

-# TCP Connection Inference Behind NAT

-This project performs TCP connection inference and hijacking attacks behind a NAT.
+The code accompanying the paper, **“Private IP Address Inference in NAT Networks via Off-Path TCP Control-Plane Attack,”** demonstrates the attack to deanonymize TCP clients that is to infer the private IP addresses of TCP clients behind a NAT communicating with a target remote server.

 There are two steps to the attack:

-1. Inferring client-side ephemeral ports in use in the NAT (port preservation)
+1. **Inferring client-side ephemeral ports in use at the NAT** by exploiting port preservation and weak reverse-path validation in widely deployed NAT implementations.
-2. Inferring NATed clients communicating with a target server
+2. **Inferring NATed clients communicating with a target server** by exploiting the absence of TCP window tracking in the NAT, combined with TCP challenge ACK mechanisms.

 ## Prerequisites
 ### System Requirements
 - Linux (tested Ubuntu 24.02)
-- Root access (required for raw packet injection)

 ### Dependencies
 #### Scapy (Required for the Python scripts)